 Fig. 1.
-3-D structures of the Ligands
+3-D structures of the Ligands.

-3.1 Protein validation
+Protein validation

 The Ramachandran Plot is a critical tool in structural biology used to evaluate the quality and validity of protein models by analysing the backbone dihedral angles, phi (Φ) and psi (Ψ), of amino acid residues.
 Protein validation by a Ramachandran plot is a key method for assessing the quality of a protein structure (Ramachandran, 1963).
-Ramachandran plot of all the proteins revealed (Figure 2) that the around 90% of the amino acid residues of the proteins used are falling in the allowed/favourable region of the plot suggesting that the proteins are of good quality and are stable in nature.
+Ramachandran plot of all the proteins revealed (Fig. 2) that the around 90% of the amino acid residues of the proteins used are falling in the allowed/favourable region of the plot suggesting that the proteins are of good quality and are stable in nature.